lortas/Earthdawn-Character-Editor/readme.md

 # Change Log #
+## EarthdawnCharacterEditor-0.31-20110821.zip ##
++ Bugs
+	+ Talents not allowed for versatility are no more missing on the optional talent list.
+	+ To save space on the Redbrick PDF export, only woven thread ranks of thread items are shown on the overview.
++ CPG:
+	+ New discipline Beastlord added.
+	+ New discipline Guardian of Cathay added
+	+ New discipline Daughter of Heaven added
++ bookref for disciplines from NG added.
++ Button for selecting optional talents by random added.
++ Added a second spell page for the Ajfel+Mordom PDF export.
++ On the Ajfel+Mordom PDF export use unused talent rows to show talents from additional disciplines.
++ Documentation folder added.
+	+ A HOWTO for inserting an own character pdf into the ECE.
+	+ A FAQ added.
++ A basic RandomNameGenerator inserted.
+But still under construction and need more name input.
++ A RandomCharacterGenerator inserted.
+But only two test-templates are available.
+Need more templates.
++ The maximum for attribute LP increase can now be configured by optional rules.
++ Comments for name giving (from NG) added.
 ## EarthdawnCharacterEditor-0.30-20110805.zip ##
 + Bugs
-	+ Missspelled Dicipline is corrected to Discipline (everywhere).
+	+ Misspelled “Dicipline” is corrected to “Discipline” (everywhere).
 	+ The RB extended pdf export works again.
 	+ The Durability can again only be chosen once per discipline.
-	+ The save and export dialog will now only write a file if Yes/Ok button was clicked.
+	+ The save and export dialogue will now only write a file if Yes/Ok button was clicked.
 + All knacks from the CPG inclusive bookref were inserted.
 + The optional talent chooser is now a pop-up window with scrollbar.
 ## EarthdawnCharacterEditor-0.29-20110729.zip ##